ypzheng/Build-System-Inference/README.md

 ##### WildCardResolver.java:
 This class uses Directory Scanner to resolve wildcards.
 Given a directory and wildcards, it will return all file names that match the pattern.

+### scripts:
+We have also included scripts that will find compile targets from the property files, and compile all the projects.

 Checklist for Future Development:
 ----